nilennoct/auto-require-webpack-plugin/README.md

     autoRequire: options
   },
   plugins: [
-    new AutoRequirePlugin(options)
+    new AutoRequirePlugin()
   ]
 };
 ```

-There are two ways to configure AutoRequirePlugin: constructor's parameter or `output.autoRequire`.
-The latter will override constructor's parameter.
+There are two ways to configure AutoRequirePlugin: constructor's parameter or `output.autoRequire`. **The latter will override constructor's parameter.**

 ## Examples